 Conveyancing fees will include the solicitor's legal and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, such as Land Registry fees and property searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our legal fees for buying or selling a house in Tyne And Wear are fixed, so for a standard conveyancing transaction, what you pay is exactly what you see in your quote.